sbauer322/link-service/README.md

 * Tagging links so results can be returned based on tags.
 * Dead link checking - periodically attempts to access the curated links and removes dead ones.
-* Runs in Docker.
+* Security features
+* Export/dump link collection

 ## Parting Notes

-If you plan to use this project (or judge my skills) please keep in mind it was developed as a tool for learning in my spare time and may have bugs, major design flaws, or other issues.
+If you plan to use this project, please keep in mind it was developed for my amuzement in my spare time and may have bugs, major design flaws, or other issues.
 That said, feel free to submit issues, pull requests, or questions.
-I would be happy to assist.
+I am happy to assist.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Scott Bauer

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.